mlc-ai/web-llm/examples/cross-origin-storage/README.md

 - `[COS] Resolved hash for ... via HF LFS` - Searching for the content hash on Hugging Face.
 - `[COS] Match found in COS for ...` - Successfully retrieving a file from the shared storage.
 - `[COS] Background storing ... in COS` - Saving a newly downloaded model file to the shared storage.

-## Smallest Model Recommendation

-For quick testing, we recommend using **Qwen2-0.5B-Instruct-q4f16_1-MLC**.
-It is the smallest prebuilt model currently supported, allowing for rapid iteration and testing of the caching mechanism.